-Louisa is a Co-Founder and Senior Associate at Greenwood Place where she focuses on helping people engage easily in philanthropic giving in an entrepreneurial and impactful manner.
+Louisa is a Co-Founder at Greenwood Place where she focuses on helping people engage easily in philanthropic giving in an entrepreneurial and impactful manner.
 She works directly with clients and families to help them draw out and achieve their goals.

 Louisa studied History at Princeton University and graduated in 2009.
 She focused on the anthropological aspects of her course, always having had an interest in people and different cultures.